13pixlar/sticky-list/README.md

 #### Features

 * Display a list of entries at the front end
-* Choose who can se the list; entry crator, all logged in users or anyone.
+* Choose who can se the list; entry creator, all logged in users or anyone.
 * Support for multiple lists in the same page
-* Support for all gravity forms fields
+* Support for all Gravity Forms fields
 * Conditional logic support
 * Edit and re-save existing entries from the front-end
 * Delete existing entries from the front end